Skip to main content

 Estero Bay Preserve is dog-friendly provided that your pet is on a six-foot or shorter leash and any waste is bagged and removed.

-The Winkler Point access located off the southernmost point of Winkler Road features trails of coastal marshes and maritime hammocks where visitors can view an assortment of birds.
-Two observation decks near the marshes provide excellent viewing spots for wading birds, waterfowl and other wildlife.
+The Winkler Point access located off the southernmost point of Winkler Road features trails along coastal marshes and maritime hammocks where visitors can view an assortment of birds.
+This area provides excellent viewing spots for wading birds, waterfowl and other wildlife.
 This is an extremely primitive trail and preserve access.
 No restrooms or ADA accessibility are available, so please plan accordingly.

 The Estero River Scrub access is located off the westernmost point of Broadway West and has four separate trails, which entice visitors to hike through the numerous ecosystems that make up the preserve.
 Areas of mesic flatwoods, scrub and salt flats are home to gopher tortoises, snakes, lizards and a myriad of bird species.